Fandango at Home

-Vudu is an American digital video store and streaming service owned by Fandango Media, a joint-venture between NBCUniversal and Warner Bros.
+Fandango at Home (formerly known as Vudu) is an American digital video store and streaming service owned by Fandango Media, a joint-venture between NBCUniversal (later Versant) and Warner Bros.
 Discovery.
 The company offers transactional video on demand rentals and digital purchases of films, as well as integration with digital locker services for streaming digital copies of films purchased as home video at retail.

-The service initially focused on a digital media player known as the Vudu Box.
-In 2010, the company began to abandon its hardware business, and focus on integrating its service and associated app platform into third-party devices such as televisions and Blu-ray Disc players.
+When Vudu was founded in 2004, the company initially focused developing a digital media player known as the Vudu Box.
+In 2010, Vudu began to abandon its hardware business and focused on integrating its service and associated app platform into third-party devices such as televisions and Blu-ray Disc players.
 The company has since offered its services online, via mobile apps, and on devices such as digital media players and smart TVs.

 In 2010, Vudu was sold to Walmart.
 In 2020, Fandango Media acquired Vudu for an undisclosed amount.
+While initially maintaining the Vudu name due to brand recognition, Fandango Media nevertheless rebranded the service under the Fandango brand in 2024.

 History

-Vudu was founded by Tony Miranz and Alain Rossmann (the creator of WAP).
+Vudu was founded by Tony Miranz and Alain Rossmann (the creator of the Wireless Application Protocol).
 The Vudu Box had been secretly in development since 2004, but in April 2007, The New York Times revealed Vudu had signed deals with several movie studios and independent distributors to deliver access to nearly 5,000 films.

 As of April 2007, Vudu had received $21 million in venture capital funding from Greylock Partners and Benchmark Capital.
 The company is based in Santa Clara, California.

 In May 2008, Vudu began displaying and selling its set-top box in Best Buy stores.
 Before this, the box was only available via online retailers.
 In October, Vudu announced that it would begin to stream films in 1080p high definition, branded as "HDX".
 These films would feature a series of encoding and processing techniques branded as "TruFilm", including the dampening of artifacting and pixelation associated with darker areas of pictures, film grain preservation, "color gradient processing" to improve appearance on flat-panel televisions, and "statistical variable bitrate" to optimize streaming performance.

 On February 24, 2009, Vudu became the first on-demand service to offer high-definition movies for download to own.
 Prior to Vudu allowing users to purchase high-definition movies, studios only allowed their films to be purchased in standard-definition format.
 LG was the first to integrate Vudu into its HDTVs, with access beginning in August 2009 through the television's NetCast application.